sdercolin/vlabeler/README.md

 ## Building

-vLabeler is built by [Compose Multiplatform](https://github.com/JetBrains/compose-jb).
+vLabeler is built with [Compose Multiplatform](https://github.com/JetBrains/compose-jb).
 You can use Gradle to build the application.
 [See more](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Native_distributions_and_local_execution)

 Currently, cross-platform building is not supported.
 Only packages for your OS are built.